The Grannie Annie is a 501(c)(3) nonprofit organization.

 The Grannie Annie

 The Grannie Annie Family Story Celebration, founded in 2005, is a 501(c)(3) nonprofit corporation based in St. Louis, Missouri.
-Its mission is to inspire young people to discover, write, and share stories from their family history, and to publish collections of their work.
+Its mission is to inspire young people to discover, write, and share stories from their family's history, and to publish collections of their work.
+Through The Grannie Annie, thousands of students have had the opportunity to write for a wide audience, strengthen family and community bonds, encounter history in a new way, and possibly have their stories published in an international anthology.

-The Grannie Annie invites young people in U.S. grades 4 through 8, and homeschooled and international students 9 through 14 years of age, to interview people from an older generation of their family and to write about something they learn from their family's history — a story from before their birth.
-Authors are encouraged to share their stories with their extended family and their community as well as with The Grannie Annie.
+The Grannie Annie invites young people everywhere in grades four through eight to interview people from an older generation of their family and to write about something they learn from their family’s history.
+Students are encouraged to share their story with their extended family and their community — and with The Grannie Annie.
+All submitted stories are considered for possible publication.
+There is no submission fee; submissions have been received from across the United States and from around the world.
+The Grannie Annie also partners with other nonprofits to expand the reach of The Grannie Annie to more young people, families, and teachers.

-Submissions have been received from across the United States and from around the world.
-Published stories have taken place on six continents over a span of about 400 years.
-The Grannie Annie stories bring history to life, providing readers with a vivid glimpse of life in other places and other times, and revealing both the uniqueness and the commonality of people's experiences.
+Stories published by The Grannie Annie have taken place on six continents over a span of about 400 years.
+The stories provide readers with a vivid glimpse of life in other places and other times, and foster feelings of unity with people whose lives may seem very different from their own.

-Connie McIntyre, M.Ed., is President and Founding Co-Director of Connie McIntyre, Co-director of The Grannie Annie
+Connie McIntyre, M.Ed., is co-founder of The Grannie Annie.
+She

 Connie helps people capture their stories in unique books.
 She has authored, or edited, and published dozens of custom-designed books, including family stories, children’s picture books, collections of poetry, and more.

-A former elementary school teacher, Connie has taught numerous writing and bookmaking classes and workshops for children and adults, has served as a freelance educational writer, and has authored and published several books for children, including Flowers for Grandpa Dan: A gentle story to help children understand Alzhiemer's disease.
+A former elementary school teacher, Connie has taught numerous writing and bookmaking classes and workshops for children and adults, has served as a freelance educational writer, and has authored, or coauthored, and published several books for children, including Upside Downside Inside Out: Poems about Being a Kid, and Flowers for Grandpa Dan: A gentle story to help children understand Alzheimer's disease.

-Having been involved with writing for more than forty years, Fran has taught students of all ages, and has written articles and conducted workshops about the writing process and writing instruction.
+Having been involved with writing since she could hold a pencil, Fran has taught students of all ages, and has written articles and conducted workshops about the writing process and writing instruction.

 Fran has edited a variety of educational materials, and in 1998 she authored Hands-On English, an English handbook that makes grammar visual by using symbols to represent parts of speech.
 The handbook and its companion products serve as a curriculum for fourth graders through adults.
 In addition to her products, Fran offers a number of free resources at www.GrammarAndMore.com.